Kurt E. Christiansen, FAICP

 Rodger Lentz is chief planning and development officer in Wilson, North Carolina.
 His focus includes development and implementation of the award-winning 2030 Comprehensive Plan, center city revitalization, brownfield redevelopment, and alternative transportation.
 The former APA North Carolina Chapter president, Lentz presently serves on the chapter's legislative committee and on committees of the North Carolina League of Municipalities.
 He also served on APA's Chapter Presidents Council executive committee.
 Previously, Lentz worked for Charlotte, Cabarrus County, and Matthews, North Carolina.
 He is also passionate about improving achievement at low-performing schools through the Hand in Hand Project.

-Director Elected from Region III
+Director Region III

 Wendy D. Shabay, AICP, Assoc AIA